HILLTOP

 The heart of the Hilltop's business district stretches between S. 19th and S. 9th on Martin Luther King Jr. Way.
 Favorites on MLK include The Fish House Cafe, a tiny blue restaurant serving fried fish and shrimp baskets for decades, Mr. Mac Ltd clothing store (opened in 1957 - read more about this Hilltop icon in this News Tribune article!), Johnson's Candy Company (since 1949!), Lele’s restaurant, and Ph Bac (since the mid 1980s) and Ph King offering inexpensive Vietnamese food.
 Newer additions to the neighborhood like Red Elm Cafe, and bars like The Eleven Eleven BarZodiac Supper Club, and 1022 S J indicate the ever-changing character of this area.

 Hilltop's business district stretches between S. 19th and S. 9th on Martin Luther King Jr. Way.
-Favorites include The Fish House Cafe serving fried fish and shrimp baskets for decades, Mr. Mac Ltd (opened in 1957) and Johnson's Candy Company (since 1949!).
+Favorites include The Fish House Cafe serving fried fish and shrimp baskets for decades and Johnson's Candy Company (since 1949!) with hand-dipped ice cream bars.

 Find murals scattered all over Hilltop including this work by artist Adika Bell at T.U.P.A.C (Tacoma Urban Performing Arts Center).